 As so many of us know, the medical community may brush our complaints aside.
 It’s regular period pain.
 We’re weak.
 It’s all in our heads.
 Why such nonchalance still exists is beyond me, especially when it’s a proven physical condition…

 In 2014, radio talk show host Dr. Drew Pinsky took a call.
 The caller was a male describing the pain and disorders his fiancé had been dealing with, including Endometriosis.
 Before he could ask his question, Dr. Drew interrupted saying, “These are what we call sort of functional disorders.
 Everything you mentioned, everything you mentioned, are things that actually aren’t discernibly pathological.
 They’re sort of — they’re what we call ‘garbage bag disorders,’ when you can’t think of anything else, you go ‘eh, well it’s that.’
 So it then makes me question why is she so somatically preoccupied that she’s visiting doctors all the time with pains and urinary symptoms and pelvic symptoms, and then that makes me wonder, was she sexually abused growing up?”
 The caller responded that she had been sexually abused, and Dr. Drew stated her abuse was the cause of her chronic pelvic pain and hung up.
 Dismissed.
 On national radio.
 DISMISSED.
-You can hear the entire broadcast here.
-Luckily, several Endometriosis experts (and EndoSisters) from around the world responded, validating our suffering.
-If you’d like to read the experts’ responses, click here.
-The barrage of anger prompted Dr. Drew to later host a show with Dr. Tamer Seckin (co-founder of the Endometriosis Foundation of America) to discuss Endometriosis on his radio show, which can be heard here.
+Luckily, several Endometriosis experts (and Warriors) from around the world responded, validating our suffering.
+The barrage of anger prompted Dr. Drew to later host a show with Dr. Tamer Seckin (co-founder of the Endometriosis Foundation of America) to discuss Endometriosis on his radio show.

 Louise Hay wrote You Can Heal Your Life and it was originally published in 1984.
-The 2012 edition is available free online here and I gave it a glance.
 It indexes various illnesses and how they are caused by our own negative experiences and thoughts.
 She believes that Endometriosis is caused by “insecurity, disappointment, and frustration.
 Replacing self-love with sugar.
 Blamers.”
 The book further suggests that if I do not believe her identified cause, I have to sit down and ask myself, “What could be the thoughts in me that created this?”
 And her fix?
 Repeat to myself, “I am willing to release the pattern in my consciousness that has created this condition” and my new thought pattern should be, “I am both powerful and desirable.
 It’s wonderful to be a woman.
 I love myself and I am fulfilled.”
 She also wrote Heal Your Body: The Mental Causes for Physical Illnesses and the Metaphysical Way to Overcome Them (first published in 1976) and supposedly links sexual abuse to many illnesses, including Endometriosis.
 I have yet to read it; I don’t know that I will be able to.
 Don’t get me wrong : I’m all about positive affirmation, etc., but this just rubs me the wrong way…

 A Gambit of Ailments